 - The Stolen Turnabout (Trials and Tribulations): Congratulations!
 You've managed to prove your client was somewhere else when the theft occured, and implicated someone else.
 Unfortunately, that places him at the scene of a murder at the exact time it was commited, and you've just given the real killer a perfect alibi!
 Needless to say, that was his plan all along.

 - The Imprisoned Turnabout (Investigations 2): The whole case seems like a total mess, until Edgeworth finally discovers a clear trail leading to a certain someone.
-You confont him, and... he totally didn't do it.
+You confront him, and... he totally didn't do it.
 Later on you find out he was the victim of a very good frameup, but by that point, you're actually wishing he WAS guilty.
-Read on and you'll see why.
 Your suspicions have now fallen on the warden, but both Edgeworth, and likely the player, are having trouble figuring out their motive.
 And you should be, because she had none!
 She was just driven to near insanity by Ryoken, the previously mentioned inmate's, constant threats towards her family, and she had become so paranoid that on merely seeing he and the victim played chess togeather, she concluded the victim MUST have been sent to kill her.
 Her Villainous Breakdown basically consists of her screaming it's Ryoken who's the evil one and that she didn't do anything wrong.
 It's a little... unsettling to the player.
-And it gets worse, in the games final case, you find out there's more to this incident than meets the eye.
-Specifically, the sweet, timid, wrongly-accused suspect your Defence Attorney friend had been trying to get off the hook?
+And it gets worse: in the game's final case, you find out there's more to this incident than meets the eye.
+Specifically, the sweet, timid, wrongly-accused suspect your Defense Attorney friend had been trying to get off the hook?
 Turns out he's not entirely innocent.
 Far from it.

-- Nine Hours Nine Persons Nine Doors: Unlike many visual novels, the narration is third-person, not first-person.
+- Nine Hours, Nine Persons, Nine Doors, unlike many visual novels, is narrated in third-person, not first-person.
 Turns out, it is a first-person narration.
 From another one of the players.
 In the past.